mmcil/SmartGovernment/README.md

 ## Supporting
 You can support this free and open source software by:
-- Starring our GitHub repository,
+- Starring this GitHub repository,
 - Creating pull requests, submitting bugs, suggesting new features or documentation updates.

 ## License